The Official End of the Greatest Era of Phillies Baseball

-Obviously the highlight of Hoard's career was the part he played in helping the Phillies win only the second World Series Championship in franchise history.
-He clubbed 3 HRs during that five-game series against Tampa Bay and I'll never forget the image of him running in and tackling Brad Lidge and Carlos Ruiz in front of the mound after the last out of the Series.
+Obviously the highlight of Howard's career was the part he played in helping the Phillies win only the second World Series Championship in franchise history.
+He clubbed 3 HRs during that five-game series against Tampa Bay, and I'll never forget the image of him running in and tackling Brad Lidge and Carlos Ruiz in front of the mound after the last out of the Series.

-Sure he stuck out too much and led MLB in strikeouts twice, but he also led all of baseball in HRs twice and RBIs three times.
+Sure he struck out too much and led the MLB in strikeouts twice, but he also led all of baseball in HRs twice and RBIs three times.
 He was the hitter in the middle of the lineup that opposing teams tried to avoid for many of those great seasons.

 So Howard is going to get to take a three-game curtain call in front of the best fans in baseball (just ask any player who's ever played for the Phillies) this weekend.
 It is a much-deserved honor for one of the all-time franchise greats.
 And in typical Ryan Howard style, he wouldn't even say what it all means to him.
 He just wants to play the game and help the team try to win.